01 of 05

 Rio Secreto: A Top Riviera Maya Activity

 While driving south from Cancun along the only real highway to be found there, look for billboards urging you to visit the underground river in the caves at Rio Secreto.
-This isn't just another hokey tourist trap on the Riviera Maya and Cancun attractions list, however, as it is actually an adventure that you won't want to miss.
+A jaded traveler may pass this place by, chalking it up to another hokey tourist trap.
+It is actually a can't-miss adventure however that should be on your list of things to do while visiting the Riviera Maya.

-Walking, and at times swimming, in the river that flows through a semi-flooded cave is sure to be one of the highlights of any trip to Mexico's Riviera Maya.
-Touring Rio Secreto, you'll see the wonders of a section of Mexico's longest underground cave system in is natural, almost completely untouched state.
+Walking, and at times swimming, in the river that flows through a semi-flooded cavern is sure to be one of the highlights of any trip to this region.
+Touring Rio Secreto, you'll get the chance to experience the wonders of a section of Mexico's longest underground cave system, which remains in a natural, almost completely untouched state.

 The section of the cave in this photo was illuminated to allow for photography because it beautifully shows the environment visitors will experience.
 However, as you travel through the caves in a small group led by a local guide, the only lights will be the ones on the helmets you and others in the expedition are wearing.Continue to 2 of 5 below.